aaronstevenwhite/arcweight/docs/examples/linguistic-applications/morphological_analyzer.md

 FSTs provide an elegant solution to morphological complexity through bidirectional processing (analyze or generate words), rule composition (complex phenomena from simple rules), and language independence (works for any morphology).
 The framework handles rich morphological systems efficiently while maintaining mathematical rigor.

-This implementation follows foundational work by Karttunen, Koskenniemi, and other computational morphology pioneers, demonstrating how FSTs can model everything from English derivation to Finnish vowel harmony.
+This implementation follows foundational work by {{#cite koskenniemi1983two}}, {{#cite beesley2003finite}}, and other computational morphology pioneers, demonstrating how FSTs can model everything from English derivation to Finnish vowel harmony through the two-level model and finite-state morphology.

 ## Quick Start